DillonSW/Capstone_Team_5/Documentation/Signoffs/Motor System.md

 This table is for "Allowable Ampacities of Insulated Conductors Rated 0 Through 2000 Volts, 60°C Through 90°C (140°F Through 194°F), Not More Than
 Three Current-Carrying Conductors in Raceway, Cable, or Earth (Directly Buried), Based on Ambient Temperature of 30°C (86°F)"

+* **Will be powered by a step-down transformer that will convert the wall voltage down to 24VAC.**
+^ As stated below, the driver we chose for the motor can only be ran with 24-80VAC or 30-110VDC.
+We will use a step-down transformer to accomplish this.

 ## Schematic

 ![Schematic](https://github.com/DillonSW/Capstone_Team_5/blob/Team5-signoff-Motor-System/images/DriverAndMotorRevisionThree.jpg)